Zenika/perf-test-presentation/Presentation/slides_FR.md

 1. Les tests performance, qu'est-ce que c'est ?
 2. Quel type de test pratiquer?
-3. Tests en isolement avec ???
+3. Tests de charge avec Taurus
-4. Tests de charge avec Taurus
+4. Tests en isolement avec ???
-5. Demonstration

 Note:
 For this presentation, we're going to see roughly through the performance testing, and we're going to see how to work a solution to make performance testing easier and automated, "Taurus" by Blazemeter.